Album 4: Beauty And Grace

 Even when no one is looking, the world keeps doing beautiful things.
 The flower opens.
 The wind moves the leaves.
 The moon shines.
 None of it stops just because nobody is watching — and none of it began because anybody wished for it.

-One more thing to name before the meditations begin.
-The album opens and closes inside the same six clauses, written in 1373 by an English anchoress called Julian of Norwich.
-The mantra reads:
+The album opens and closes inside the same six clauses, written in 1373 by an English anchoress called Julian of Norwich:

 "All shall be well, and all shall be well, and all manner of things shall be well."